 7.1 All information relevant to any deliveries of supplies and to the cooperation between the parties, which is not required to be published or otherwise disclosed publicly or to administrative authorities under the legal system of the Czech Republic, shall be deemed confidential by the Supplier (hereinafter referred to as “confidential information”).
 Information that is publicly available or publicly known shall not be regarded as confidential information.
 Without STC’s prior written consent, the Supplier must not use the confidential information for other purposes than those related to the supply of goods to STC and the meeting of its obligations under the contract.
 The confidentiality obligation under the contract shall continue to apply for five (5) years from the conclusion of the contract.

-8.2 If STC is in default of paying the price, the Supplier shall become entitled to interest on late payment equivalent to 0.05 % of the unpaid price of the supplies for each begun day of the default.
+8.2 If STC is in delay with paying the price, the Supplier shall become entitled to interest on late payment equivalent to 0.05 % of owed amount for each begun day of the default.

-8.4 Payment of the contractual penalty referred to under point 8.1 does not relieve the Supplier from its obligations to meet the order (contract).
-The contractual fine negotiated under point 8.1 and point 8.3 is without prejudice to STC’s claim to compensation of any harm caused regardless of the negotiated amount of the contractual fine.
+8.5 Payment of the contractual penalty referred to under Par.
+8.1 does not relieve the Supplier from its obligations to meet the order.
+The contractual penalty negotiated under Par.
+8.1, Par.
+8.3 or Par.
+8.4 is without prejudice to STC’s claim to compensation of any harm caused regardless of the negotiated amount of the contractual penalty.

-- the contractual fine under points 8.1 and 8.3 starts to apply with regard to the Supplier within 30 (thirty) days of delivery of STC’s invoice to the Supplier for the payment of the contractual fine;
+8.6 The contractual penalty under Par.
+8.1, Par.
+8.3 or Par.
+8.4 is due within 30 (thirty) days of delivery of STC’s invoice to the Supplier for the payment of the contractual penalty.

-- the default interest pursuant to point 8.2 starts to apply with regard to STC within 30 (thirty) days of delivery of the Supplier’s invoice to STC indicating the payable default interest.
+8.7 The default interest pursuant to Par.
+8.2 is due within 30 (thirty) days of delivery of the Supplier’s invoice to STC indicating the payable default interest.